jlahijani/awesome-processwire/README.md

 ## Frontend Recommendations

 **Keep it simple!** Use a CSS framework combined with Alpine.js and HTMX and you'll have 99% of what you need on the frontend.
-Embrace the concept of [HTML Over The Wire](https://signalvnoise.com/svn3/html-over-the-wire/) and consider ditching Node-based solutions for radical simplicity.
+Embrace the concept of [HTML Over The Wire](https://signalvnoise.com/svn3/html-over-the-wire/), the modern monolith and consider ditching Node-based solutions for radical simplicity.

 ### CSS Frameworks
 * [UIkit](https://getuikit.com/): CSS framework with JavaScript components